The Taming of the Shrew (1962 film): Production

 Alan Burke called the play "brilliantly theatrical.
 It plays like an express train and takes everyone with it."
 Burke said in adapting the play for television "I did a lot of work on the play - and fond that sub plots and prologue take up almost two thirds of the running time.
 We have trimmmed it back to about one third of the total length and the play now goes like a dream with the principals were strong and clear."

 Geoffrey Wedlock did the sets.
 The costumes and decor were from the mid 17th century.
-It was Alan Burke's 14th play (he had also done 8 operas and musicals) and second Shakesepare adaptation on TV.
+It was Alan Burke's 14th play (he had also done 8 operas and musicals) and second Shakespeare adaptation on TV.